One-Bit Compressive Sensing: Can We Go Deep and Blind?: Introduction

-The existing compressive sensing reconstruction techniques can be classified into two main categories of data-driven techniques and model-based techniques.
+The existing CS reconstruction techniques can be classified into two main categories of data-driven techniques that require sufficient training data for neural networks and model-based techniques with good interpretability.
 For instance, in \cite{yang2018admm,lu2018convcsnet,iliadis2018deep}, the authors consider the CS reconstruction problem from a deep learning viewpoint and develop data-driven techniques for reconstruction purposes.
 Particularly, the authors of \cite{lu2018convcsnet} proposed a data-driven deep neural network based on two-branch convolutional neural networks (CNNs) to reconstruct image signals.
-Moreover, in \cite{wu2019deep}, the authors presented a framework for combining compressed sensing and deep networks via meta learning to jointly train the measurement and generation functions.
+Moreover, in \cite{wu2019deep}, the authors presented a framework for combining CS and deep networks via meta learning to jointly train the measurement and generation functions.
 On the other hand, several effective model-based CS algorithms have garnered popularity, including the \textit{Renormalized Fixed-Point Iteration} (RFPI) method \cite{movahed2012robust}, \textit{Matching Pursuit} (MP) \cite{tropp2007signal}, \textit{Binary Iterative Hard Thresholding} (BIHT) \cite{jacques2013robust}, and their extended versions.
 A main drawback of these model-based algorithms, however, is that a full knowledge of the sensing matrix is usually required during the recovery process.
 In the absence of such knowledge, the sensing matrix must first be recovered through a separate estimation module, upon which the estimated sensing matrix will be employed for signal reconstruction purposes.
-As a case in point, \cite{wormann2013analysis} proposes to learn the sensing matrix adaptively during the reconstruction process via a geometric conjugate gradient approach.
+Specifically, the problem of one-bit blind compressive sensing was first considered in the seminal work \cite{zayyani2015dictionary} in which the authors proposed a dictionary learning algorithm to learn the underlying unknown sparsity domain.
+A similar problem was considered in \cite{wormann2013analysis} in which the authors utilize the geometric conjugate gradient algorithm to learn the sensing matrix in an adaptive manner and during the signal reconstruction process.

 Additionally, a prominent problem in CS is the presence of noise, causing difficulties that have led many existing works in the field to assume a noise-free scenario.
 This problem is in fact exacerbated in the realm of one-bit data-acquisition where the quantized values are much more prone to additive noise near the threshold values.
+From a practical perspective, blind CS algorithm can recover dynamic magnetic resonance images from undersampled measurements \cite{6488855}.
+Also, learning a task-specific sensing matrix adaptively allows for an accurate recovery of sparse signal in the presence of noise.